Do Go On - 314 - The Oak Island Mystery

 I just, I'm very easily persuaded.

-records and correspondence to conclude that in 1720 the Crown chartered private companies together
+They examined business records and correspondents to conclude that in 1720, the Crown Chartered private companies

-with the British military to do business on Oak Island, including pine tar works, brass making,
+together with the British military to do business on Oak Island, including pine tar works,

-and wire drawing.
-It was the largest industrial development in Canada at the time, and Fader said
+It was the largest industrial development in Canada at the time,

 one that the Brits used as a pine tar kiln to produce tar and pitch for coating their ships.